cchaglund/visreg-test/README.md

 </details>
 <br>

+Many more options are available, see [Configuration options](#configuration-options) for more information.

-To create another test suite, simply create a new directory and add a `snaps.cy` file to it (`snaps.cy.js or snaps.cy.ts`).
-When you run the tests you will be prompted to select which test suite to run.
+To create another test suite, simply create a new directory and add a `snaps` file to it (`snaps.js or snaps.ts`).
+When you run visreg-test you will be prompted to select which suite to run.

 # Running the tests